WestDRI/wgpages/content/hpcSummer2023-menu.md

   [our documentation](https://docs.alliancecan.ca) and support system.
 1. New systems were added (e.g. Narval in Calcul Québec), and some older systems were upgraded.

-## Overview of parallel programming frameworks
+## Videos: overview of parallel programming frameworks

 Here we give you a brief overview of various parallel programming tools.
 Our goal here is not to learn how to use these tools, but rather tell you at a high level what these tools do, so that you understand the